vraj0073/StayCation/Kishan_Kahodariya_README.md

 ## Feature

-- For this Assignment, i have created the Blog feature for our project.
+- For this Assignment, I have created the Blog feature for our project.
 - With this, user can browse through location-based news and articles

 ## File Created